vncnttan/vncnttan/README.md

 - 👀 I’m interested in coding!
 I want to be an A.I engineer or a software dev.
 - 🌱 I am now a full-time lab assistant @BINUS SLC, NJ23-1
 - 💞️ I’m looking to collaborate on many projects, I'm a beginner after all
 - 📫 How to reach me?
-You can just email me on vincent.tanjaya.vt@gmail.com :]
+You can just email me on vincent.tanjaya.@binus.edu :]

 <!---
 vncnttan/vncnttan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.